qube-ai/rule_vm/README.md

     "time": "<ISO datetime with timezone>"
 }

+// Turn off the balcony lights at 6PM everyday for 10 times.
+{
+  "operation": "at_time_for_x_occurence",
+  "time": "<ISO datetime with timezone>",
+  "occurence": 10
+}

 /* Podnet Switch */
 // Is relay0 of podnet-switch-1, on?
 Is relay3 of podnet-switch-6, off?
 {